DoctorWhoof/RCC/RCC_TODO.md

 	[ ] Move Undo "push" and "pull" functionality into an Undo singleton, so that it's available from any editor, not just the main scene.

-	[ ] BUG: pasting envelopes needs to respect min/max values

 	[ ] Shortcuts
 			[ ] Shortcut tool tips

+	[.]
+Envelope Edit: Copy and Paste
+			[?]
+BUG: pasting envelopes needs to respect min/max values
+				- Does it?

+	[.]
+Instrument inspector improvements:
+		[.]
+Add Instrument comment text box
+		[.]
+Add Current note and octave box at the bottom for user feedback.
+		[ ] Transpose note (0 to 11).
+Maybe use a single value internally and 	"break it" into note and octave in the UI?

-	[ ] Fix envelope presets generation (respect existing loop points, length, max/min values for most types of envelopes - but not all!)
+	[?]
+Fix envelope presets generation (respect existing loop points, length, max/min values for most types of envelopes - but not all!)

 	[X] App Icon